samthebest/scenron/README.md

 Requries `./bin/create-enron-volume.sh` to be run once first.

-This will create an EMR cluster with:
+`./bin/create-scenron-cluster.sh` will create an EMR cluster with:

  - spark
  - automatically add a rules so your IP can ssh into master